SEI-R-2-22/u4_lab_portfolio_guide/README.md

 ## Design considerations

-- This is not the time for heavy-hitting frameworks like React or Vue.
-It is recommended that you stick with basic html & css.
+- This is not a full stack application - you only need to create a frontend.
 - Keep your portfolio simple and welcoming